pydantic/pydantic/docs/migration.md

         `config` arguments to the signature of validator functions.
 If you need access to these, you'll need to migrate to `@field_validator` — see the [next section](#changes-to-validators-allowed-signatures) for more details.

-    * If you use the `always=True` keyword argument to a validator function, note that standard validators for the annotated type will _also_ be applied even to defaults, not just the custom validators.
-For example, despite the fact that the validator below will never error, the following code raises a `ValidationError`:
+    * If you use the `always=True` keyword argument to a validator function, it's important to note that standard validators for the annotated type will be applied to _both_ defaults and custom validators.
+For example, despite the fact that the validator below will never produce an error, the following code raises a `ValidationError`:

 ```python test="skip"
 from pydantic import BaseModel, validator